-- Courses are available in North Spokane or downtown in the U-District.
+- Courses are available in north Spokane or downtown in the U-District.

-With an A.A. or approved A.A.S. degree from a community college, you may transfer to Whitworth's social services program as a junior, receiving 60-64 semester credits toward your bachelor's degree.
+With an A.A. or select A.A.S. degree from a community college, you may transfer to Whitworth's social services program as a junior, receiving 60-64 semester credits toward your bachelor's degree.
 Attending part time, you can complete your degree in as little as two years.